ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 }
 ```

+I think this is as simple as it gets.
 The output is something like `Hello Java 1.8.0_265 from .NET Core 3.1.9!`, depending on your setup.

 Note how we use `@PlatformServiceMethod` to avoid Java naming guidelines violation: